nidhi2793/nidhi2793/README.md

 👯 I’m looking to work as a frontend developer in a good firm.

-👨‍💻 All of my projects are available on my website.
+👨‍💻 All of my projects are available on <a href="https://nidhi-agrawal.com/">my website<a/>

 👀 Ask me about HTML, CSS, JS, React and APIs